mattermost/mattermost-developer-documentation/site/content/internal/writing-a-blog-post.md

 - **Environment:** Plugins, software, specific configurations/services used.
 - **Steps:** The process followed to get from conception to implementation, for example, how the monitoring was configured initially, and the new configuration.
 Include code samples and/or screenshots.
 How long it took to build a database/history.
 What steps were taken to create a good alert system.
 - **Samples:** Code samples are often useful, as are screenshots/animated GIFs if a complex process is being demonstrated.
-- **Benefits:** The benefits of the exercise or process of the blog post - man-hours saved, budget target achieved, lower overheads etc.
+- **Benefits:** The benefits of the exercise or process of the blog post - man-hours saved, budget target achieved, lower overheads, etc.
 - **Conclusion:** Whether the exercise or process has long-term potential, whether it’s still in place, or whether it was a failure.

 Some popular blogs that are worth reading include: